DimiG/myBASHscripts/README.md

    ***Requires :*** Synology NAS with [ASH][ash] inside.

 * `startatd.sh`: This script is starting the atd daemon on Synology Box.
 Wrote for ash shell which is used by Synology NAS.<br>
    **Note :** This script is not a BASH script.
-Tested by [ASH][ash] shell only.<br>
+Tested by [ASH][ash] shell only.
 The atd installed by Synology bootstrap (ipkg).
-The script MUST be located in /usr/local/etc/rc.d/ It must contain the "sh" suffix<br>
-   The permission must be 755 It must contain the options “start” and “stop” When the system boots up, it will call “startatd.sh start”<br>
+   The script MUST be located in /usr/local/etc/rc.d/ It must contain the "sh" suffix.
+The permission must be 755 It must contain the options “start” and “stop” When the system boots up, it will call “startatd.sh start”.
    When Synology shuts down, it will call “startatd.sh stop”

 * `All Applications`:<br>